Aperiplus Test Runner

 Examples:

-There is no way to define groups other than this and it's unlikely I'd want to add anything more complicated.
 Strictly speaking, there is only one group that really matters: the full test suite.
 The more often this is run the better.
-Although it can be useful to run smaller groups, or even single test methods, this has to be balanced against the unseen effects the new code might have on the application as a whole.
-It's possible that you could have introduced a problem which doesn't show up in a limited test run.
+Although it can be useful to run smaller groups, or even single test methods, this has to be balanced against the unseen effects new code might have on the application as a whole.
+You could have introduced a problem which won't show up in a limited test run.

 If you want to run the Aperiplus test suite, the runner file can be found at: aperiplus/test.php.
 To run all tests: